Rahul-Sahani04/AudioSphere-Connect/README.md

 ![AudioSphere Connect Logo](https://static1.dualshockersimages.com/wordpress/wp-content/uploads/2022/07/Just-Listen-to-This-Song-Tatsuki-Fujimoto-Confession-Last-Scene-scaled.jpg)

-AudioSphere Connect is a powerful Python application that allows you to connect and interact with the AudioSphere device, bringing a seamless audio experience to your fingertips. 🌟
+AudioSphere Connect is a powerful Web application that allows you to connect and interact with the AudioSphere device, bringing a seamless audio experience to your fingertips. 🌟

 ## Features ✨